Ethics in JournalismApr 29, 2007

 Freedom of speech tells us the government shouldn't restrict the journalist.
 But should anything restrict the journalist?
-Should the duty to inform be limited by the duty not to betray national

 The topic for today's show is Journalistic Ethics.
 Our guest will be Dale Jacquette, of Penn State University, who has recently published a book about the topic called, Journalistic Ethics: Moral Responsibility in the Media.
 I'm sure you can get a copy of the book at Powell's Books -- which is now an official sponsor of Philosophy Talk.